OObatwomanOO/techies-lab/README.md

 ## You want to contribute?

 Open your terminal and `cd` to the right directory.
-$You will work in a branch and then submit a pull request!
+You will work in a branch and then submit a pull request!

 ```bash
 # First get up to date